Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Effective coupling integrals

 where $\Gamma(z)$ represents the gamma function.
-Equation \eqref{eq:effective coupling integral J(alpha)} dominates the effective coupling integrals at short distances, i.e., for small values of $\alpha$.
-While the infinite sum converges slowly, each term corresponds to an nearly-exponential decay and the sum is dominated by the first, $p=2$ term
+In all the results presented in this work involving the finite spectrum, namely, Figs.~\ref{fig:Finite chain - Freq vs Epsilon and Lx}--\ref{fig:off-diagonal disorder}, we truncated such infinite sum to $p_\mathrm{max}=100$, having checked the irrelevance of higher-order terms.
+Each term in the sum of Eq.~\eqref{eq:effective coupling integral J_p(alpha)} corresponds to a nearly exponential decay and the sum is dominated by the first, $p=2$ term

 a pure exponential decay with a clear dependence on the cavity width $L_y=3L_x$.
 Increasing the cavity height, i.e., entering in the strong-coupling regime, leads the latter exponential decay to fall on larger distances, so that the cavity-induced effective dipole-dipole coupling becomes stronger.
-Such an (almost) exponential decay induced by the strong-coupling regime is also directly visible through the steady-state transport along the dipole chain, as studied in Sec.~\ref{sec:Transport}.
+Such an (almost) exponential decay induced by the strong-coupling regime is directly visible through the steady-state transport along the dipole chain, as studied in Sec.~\ref{sec:Transport}.
+It allows for a large effective dipole-dipole coupling at intermediate distances.
+At very long distances, however, such cavity-induced exponential decay is superseded by the quasistatic dipolar couplings \eqref{eq:lattice sums real} which decay as one over the distance cubed, as discussed in Sec.~\ref{sec:Transport}.